top of page

 Following the 2020 'Reading the Gospels in Islamic Context' conference

 As part of the 'Reading the Bible in the Context of Islam' (RBCI) project led by Ida Glaser at the Centre for Muslim the Muslim-Christian Studies, Oxford, a three-day conference in September 2020 discussed papers around the interpretation of the New Testament gospels in Islamic contexts.

-Selected papers will be edited for publication as a volume in the Routledge Reading the Bible in Islamic Context series.
+Selected papers are being edited for publication as a volume in the Routledge Reading the Bible in Islamic Context series.
 The current two volumes are below.

-The discussion continues in an online a 'Sermon on the Mount Reading Group'
+The discussion continued in an online a 'Sermon on the Mount Reading Group'.
+Recordings are available.

 Books in Routledge's Reading the Bible in Islamic Context Series